SamkCloud/Prediction-using-decision-tree-algorithm/README.md

 Defining the Decision Tree Algorithm and Predicting until the gini value comes to 0.00

-And thats how task 6 is compelted.
+And thats how task 6 is completed.